MRI

 deepinv.physics.generator.mri.RandomMaskGenerator

-img_size (tuple) – if mask not specified, blank mask of ones is created using
+img_size (tuple) – if mask not specified, flat mask of ones is created using

 img_size